A Space for Understanding and Growth

 "Psychotherapy offers a space to reimagine, reflect, and gently portray your true self, reshaping how you see yourself and relate to others."

-Mariam Fatehi, PhD, LCSW, M.A.
-Psychotherapist
+Mariam Fatehi, PhD, psychotherapist

 Consultation Request